Amalie Claussen

 Amalie Claussen, also Emma Claussen, (1859–1950) was a Danish photographer from the far north of Jutland.
 After first working as a teacher, she took up photography in the mid-1890s to satisfy her artistic ambitions.
 She is remembered for the portraits and landscapes she took while working in Skagen.

 Early years and education

-Born on 9 November 1859 in Ugilt near Hjørring, Classen was the daughter of the forester Henrich Wilhelm Claussen and his wife Ane Hedevig Cortsen.
+Born on 9 November 1859 in Ugilt near Hjørring, Claussen was the daughter of the forester Henrich Wilhelm Claussen and his wife Ane Hedevig Cortsen.
 She grew up near the village of Børglum between Hjørring and Frederikshavn as her father worked on the Børglum Abbey estate.

 Claussen showed an early interest in art, sketching scenes of the surrounding countryside from the age of eight.
 After her father died when she was 14, she was inspired to start writing poetry in a collection she titled Gisninger (Conjectures) in which she documented her religious and existential ideas.
 She completed her education at a teachers training college for women in Copenhagen.